-This pension liability has been accounted for under International Accounting Standard 19 Employee Benefits (IAS19) and in common with many public and private companies, who offer defined benefit pension schemes, the current IAS19 valuation of the pension fund assets is significantly less than the actuarial estimate of the liability.
-For South Norfolk the pension asset value is £108.7 million and the liability £124m giving a net deficit of £15.3m as at 31 March 2023.
+This pension liability has been accounted for under International Accounting Standard 19 Employee Benefits (IAS19).
+For South Norfolk the pension asset value is £120.4m and the liability £125.5m giving a net deficit of £5.1m as of 31 March 2024.